+His name was Anthony Isley King.
 His clothes were ragged and his face unkept.
-A certain darkness enveloped him, as if a heavy weight rested upon his shoulders.
-His black skin blended perfectly with his dark clothes making him almost unrecognizable against the backdrop of night.
-His name was Anthony Isley King.
+He smelled of alcohol, but didn’t appear to be intoxicated.
+His dark black skin blended perfectly with his dark clothes making him almost invisible against the backdrop of night.

-He spoke to me with a depth that most of my daily conversations lack.
-He talked of brokenness and pain openly, not fearfully hiding behind the facade that so many are eager to display.
-Yet his willingness to share his story didn’t beg for attention, it revealed a very real struggle that drew me into the battle.
+Anthony spoke with a depth that most of my daily conversations lack.
+He talked of brokenness and pain openly, yet his willingness to share his story didn’t beg for attention.
+Instead, it revealed a very real struggle that drew me into the battle.

 Broke and Broken

-His pain started at an early age.
-After losing his mother and his brother, just a few short months apart, he confessed to a lifetime battle with depression where he searched for comfort in alcohol and drugs.
-This left his body ravaged, resulting in numerous medical issues which stripped him of the limited financial resources that he had.
+Anthony’s pain started at an early age.
+After losing his mother and his brother, just a few short months apart, he began a lifetime battle with depression.
+To ease the pain, he sought solitude in alcohol and drugs.
+Slowly, the substance abuse ravaged his body resulting in numerous medical issues.
+The medical issues stripped him of the limited financial resources that he had.
 The result was a broke and broken man shackled to a life of homelessness.

 When I asked him where he lived, he replied, “I live in the graveyard because the dead can’t hurt me anymore.”
-To this day, I don’t know if he was telling the truth, but I shutter when I consider the reality.
+I’m not sure if he was telling the truth, but I shutter to consider the reality.

-He brought up faith long before I did and he spoke about the Almighty with a reverent anger.
+He spoke of faith long before I did and his words were filled with reverent anger.
 He was mad at God, but he hadn’t lost hope.
 This man was knowledgable, but raw and unfiltered.
 The more he spoke, the more I could feel the weight beginning to rise from his shoulders.
 As if I could begin to see a glimmer of life.

 A Slave to Habit

-I reached in my pocket and grabbed a penny and said, “I have a penny.
-I have dollars too…”
+I reached in my pocket, grabbed a penny and said, “I have a penny.
+I have dollars too.”

-Before I could finish, he cut me off, “Man, I just need a little drink.”
-His demanding tone was now backed with aggression.
+He quickly cut me off, “Man, I just need a little drink!”
+His tone was demanding and aggressive.

 The Freedom of Captivity